crypt0n1te/Write-Ups/ractf-2020/rev-pwn/finches_in_a_pie.md

 * NX: This prevents us from executing our own shellcode by marking critical areas as non-executable

-* ASLR: This will randomize addresses such as libc ones, such as system.
-This won't affect us however

 And a new one:

 * PIE: This essentially randomizes the addresses of the functions and gadgets, making returning to functions harder